 What Is a Certified Public Accountant?

-All 50 states have different CPA education, experience and licensing criteria, so candidates also have to fulfill the specific requirements of the state in which they apply.
-Once a CPA qualifies, he or she can act in the role of a tax consultant, accountant, auditor and business or financial advisor.
+All 50 states have different CPA education, experience and licensing criteria, so candidates have to fulfill the specific requirements of the state where they’re licensed.
+CPAs can take advantage of reciprocity laws to become licensed to operate in other states.

 - Examining, analyzing and calculating your business’s level of risk and controls